unchartedsoftware/salt-core/README.md

 }

 // Tile Generator, with appropriate coord, input, intermediate and output types for bin and tile aggregators (CountAggregator and MaxMinAggregator, in this case)
-@transient val gen = new MapReduceTileGenerator(sc, proj, vExtractor, CountAggregator, MaxMinAggregator)
+@transient val gen = new MapReduceTileGenerator(sc, cExtractor, proj, vExtractor, CountAggregator, MaxMinAggregator)

 // Flip the switch
 val result = gen.generate(frame, (32, 32), request)